delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 Each file is simply a list of names, with each name on a separate line.

-The credits files stand alone from the other files in the collection in that they are not referenced by, and do not reference, any of the other files.
+The credits files are not referenced by, and do not reference, any of the other files in the collection.

 ## License File